-The book is staged to allow the students to learn the process and procedures for building an entire website by completing the lessons in sequence.
+The book is staged to allow the student to learn the process and procedures for building an entire website by completing the lessons in sequence.
 Each lesson introduces new concepts and builds on the topics and skills introduced in prior lessons.
 Normally, an actual web designer would build the assets and pages needed in turn when building a site from scratch.

-However, this method can be difficult and prone to error for students and beginners, because it relies on the successful completion of each page, component, and asset as the students build the site.
+However, this method can be difficult and prone to error for students and beginners because it relies on the successful completion of each page, component, and asset as the student builds the site.
 Incomplete or incorrectly built components from one lesson may adversely affect a subsequent lesson or actually cause it to fail.

-Therefore, to simplify the learning process, each lesson folder is treated as a complete website that includes all pages and assets needed to complete the specific requirements or goals of the lesson.
-Each element is at a stage of completion that is needed to begin each lesson properly.
+Therefore, to simplify the learning process, each lesson folder is treated as a complete website that includes all pages and assets needed to complete the specific requirements or goals of the lesson and are at a state of completion that is needed to begin each lesson properly.